-what is the infrastructure for culture?
+what is the [spatial/social/political] condition for culture?

 latest posts